sidneyj475/sidneyj475/README.md

+## Hi, my name is Sidney Johnson.
-## Hi, I'm currently a sophomore at The University of Georgia majoring in Computer Systems Engineering.
+I'm currently a sophomore at The University of Georgia majoring in Computer Systems Engineering.

 <!--
 **sidneyj475/sidneyj475** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.